Simple 5-ingredient whole wheat bread. You just don’t get easier than this no-fail and no-knead recipe! Hearty

 I mean really I don’t think it could be easier even if you used a bread machine.
 Well, I’ve never used a bread machine so I can’t really compare, but with a recipe as easy as this, who needs a bread machine?

-And the BEST thing about baking your own bread is your whole house smells delicious and you get to eat it warm from the oven.
+And the BEST thing about baking your own whole wheat bread is your whole house smells delicious and you get to eat it warm from the oven.

 I mean really if you don’t feel like cooking, just make a loaf of this (it barely counts as ‘cooking’ it’s too easy), and serve it with a huge salad, maybe some roasted garlic hummus and avocado and various other toppings and dinner is done and dusted!

 Of course it goes immensely well with any homemade soups too!
 So if you’re having a delicious vegan potato leek soup or vegan tomato soup or vegan lentil soup for dinner, then this is going to be awesome for dipping.